S&P 500 ends higher on growing hopes Fed will stay accommodative

 Data on Tuesday showed U.S. factory output increased strongly in August.
 Separately, U.S. import prices increased more than expected for the same month, supporting the view that inflation pressures were building up.

-The S&P 500 financial index .SPSY fell, with Citigroup Inc C.N dropping following a report that federal regulators were preparing to reprimand the U.S. lender for failing to improve its risk-management systems.
+The S&P 500 financial index .SPSY fell 1.4%, with Citigroup Inc C.N dropping 6.9% following a report that federal regulators were preparing to reprimand the U.S. lender for failing to improve its risk-management systems.

-JPMorgan Chase & Co JPM.N also slipped as it lowered its full-year net interest income forecast.
+JPMorgan Chase & Co JPM.N slipped 3.1% as it lowered its full-year net interest income forecast.

+Advancing issues outnumbered declining ones on the NYSE by a 1.38-to-1 ratio; on Nasdaq, a 1.19-to-1 ratio favored advancers.

+The S&P 500 posted 21 new 52-week highs and no new lows; the Nasdaq Composite recorded 63 new highs and 19 new lows.

 Additional reporting by Medha Singh and Devik Jain in Bengaluru; Editing by Shounak Dasgupta and David Gregorio